JuliuszVetter/Project_data_science/README.md

     <a name="im6"></a>![ Signal features and anomalies](images/1proj6.png)
 *Fig.3: RR intervals with their anomalies.*

-9. ## Comparison of Signal Detection Algorithms

-In this part of the project, we compare the effectiveness of two algorithms for detecting R-peaks in ECG signals.
+9. In last part of the project, we compare the effectiveness of two algorithms for detecting R-peaks in ECG signals.
 R-peaks are crucial elements in the analysis of electrocardiographic (ECG) signals as they represent the ventricular contractions of the heart.
 The two methods compared are:

-### 1. Peak Detection
+#### 1. Peak Detection

 The first algorithm is based on simple peak detection.
 It uses the `find_peaks` function from the `scipy.signal` library to search for local maxima in the signal.
 The key parameters for this method are: